Hasan Shahriar

-I am a PhD candidate in Computer Science at Virginia Tech, working in the Complex Network and Security Research (CNSR) Lab under the supervision of Dr. Wenjing Lou My research bridges cyber-physical systems (CPS), artificial intelligence (AI), and cybersecurity, driven by a vision for securing the next generation of Embodied AI.
+I completed my Ph.D. in Computer Science at Virginia Tech, where I worked in the Complex Network and Security Research (CNSR) Lab under the supervision of Dr. Wenjing Lou.
+My research bridges cyber-physical systems (CPS), artificial intelligence (AI), and cybersecurity, driven by a vision for securing the next generation of Embodied AI.

 Research Interests